blogmywiki/smolBASIC/README.md

 ```

 ### Maths operations
-Maths operations can only be performed on variables and must be in the format a=b*c.
+Maths operations can only be performed on variables and must be in the format `a=b*c`

 Only +, -, / and * are supported.

 ### Branching and flow control